 - Q: Why is REA building a community solar project?
 To provide a simple convenient and cost effective way for our members to participate in solar generation. - Q: How large is the REA Community Solar Project?
-The Cooperative has available 100 solar panels, which is equal to 44 KW.
-Each 440 Watt panel is approximately 6.5' x 4.5'. - Q: What kind of solar system is it?
-It is manufactured by tenKsolar, which is a Minnesota based company. - Q: Where is the array located?
-REA's Headquarters in Alexandria. - Q: How can I participate in REA's Community Solar Project?
+The Cooperative has available 100 solar panels, which is equal to 40 KW.
+Each 410 Watt panel is approximately 6.5' x 4.5'. - Q: What kind of solar system is it?
+It is manufactured by tenKsolar, which is a Minnesota based company. - Q: Where will the array be located?
+Just north of the solar array at REA's Headquarters in Alexandria. - Q: How can I participate in REA's Community Solar Project?
 It's very simple.
-Complete the Member License Agreement Form and return it to REA with payment.
+Complete the Member License Agreement Form today and return it to REA with payment.
 You must be a member of Runestone Electric Association and purchase at least 450 kWh of electricity from REA per year.
 License Agreements will be available by stopping by the REA office or on the Co-op's website www.runestoneelectric.com.
-This license agreement with REA will last for 20 years, beginning when the array is completed (estimated to be early summer 2017).
-The estimated annual output is 560 kWh per panel.
+The estimated annual output is 530 kWh per panel.
 The actual amount will vary from month to month, and season to season.
 The output credit will appear on your electric bill as a line item. - Q: What is the cost?
-The cost to purchase the output from one panel for 20 years is \$1,200.
-This license agreement with REA is good for 20 years, beginning when the array is completed. - Q: What does the panel cost cover?
+The cost to purchase the output from one panel is \$1,080.
+This license agreement with REA is good until June 1, 2037, beginning when the array is completed. - Q: What does the panel cost cover?
 REA will provide all necessary maintenance and insurance for the life of the project.
 REA will make certain that it meets all applicable codes, standards, and regulatory requirements at the time of installation and throughout the term of the agreement.
 In the event of equipment failure, REA will bring the equipment back to working order as quickly as is reasonably possible. - Q: How can I pay?
-Cash, checks and Visa, Master Card and Discover are accepted. - Q: How much output can I buy?
+Cash, checks and Visa, Master Card or Discover are accepted. - Q: How much output can I buy?
 The beauty of this program is that you can choose your level of participation.
 The maximum output you can purchase is limited by your average annual usage. - Q: What if I move?
 If you move to another location within REA's service territory your panel output will move with you to your new account.
 If you will no longer be an REA member, you can transfer the panel output to another member, friend, family member or organization that is a member of REA.
 The Co-op can assist you with identifying an interested member/organization.
 If you are unable to find someone to transfer the output to, a discounted buyout option is available. - Q: How much would my credit be worth each month?
-If you purchased the output from one panel, it is estimated to produce an average of 46 kWh per month.
-At 2016 rates, this would be equivalent to reducing your electric bill about \$5.30 a month.
-It is assumed that if the cost of electricity continues to increase over the next 20 years, the value of your kWh would increase incrementally as well.
+If you purchased the output from one panel, it is estimated to produce an average of 44 kWh per month.
+At current rates, this would be equivalent to reducing your electric bill on average about \$5 a month.
+It is assumed that if the cost of electricity continues to increase year after year, the value of your kWh would increase incrementally as well.